Olliiee/EarthLoader/README.md

 # EarthLoader
-Loading images of the earth from http://epic.gsfc.nasa.gov/
+Load the latest earth image from http://epic.gsfc.nasa.gov/ and set it as a wallpaper.

 Inspired by https://gist.github.com/Marcus10110/756783b0a2fa875487a8